Last Updated on

 Purebreds have also been known to experience hip dysplasia and epilepsy, which is unfortunately common in other breeds as well.

-The lifespan of a Corgi ranges from 12 – 14 years, but as you heard previously, Queen Elizabeth got 15 years out of Willow.
+The lifespan of a Corgi, as I pointed out above, ranges from 10 – 14 years, but as you heard previously, Queen Elizabeth got 15 years out of Willow.
 RIP.

 Meet The Golden Retriever: An American Classic